-Full documents vs. snippets: Finally, we measured the impact of using just the snippets rather than full documents during content summary construction.
-We tested database selection over FP-SVM content summaries generated from full documents (FP-SVM-Docs), and from just snippets (FP-SVM-Snippets).
-Interestingly, the performance of flat database selection algorithms for FP-SVM-Docs and FP-SVM-Snippets was very similar.
+for the Web set.
+Interestingly, the performance of flat database selection algorithms for FP-SVM-Docs and FP-SVM-Snippets was very similar (less than 0.01 difference in precision).
 An explanation for this is that snippets tend to contain highly-descriptive document portions (e.g., title and sentences that are relevant to the query).
 Hence, by retrieving only these parts it might be possible to create content summaries that are at least as good as their flat counterparts.
 In contrast, the performance of hierarchical database selection algorithms did suffer when we use the (less complete) summaries that result from only inspecting snippets.
+In the hierarchical case the precision of the FP-SVM-Snippets was 0.18 with the flat database selection algorithm and it improved only to 0.20 in the hierarchical version of the algorithm.
+On the other hand, for the FP-SVM-Doc algorithm we saw in Table 5 that the improvement in precision was much larger for the hierarchical database selection algorithm, with an increase from 0.18 to 0.27.